Military aircraft: Patrol

-Many combat aircraft in the modern day have a multirole ability.
-Normally only applied to fixed-wing aircraft, this term signifies that the plane in question can be a fighter or a bomber, depending on what the mission calls for.
-An example of a multirole design is the F-15E Strike Eagle, Eurofighter Typhoon, and Panavia Tornado.
-A World War II example would be the P-38 Lightning.
-A utility helicopter can also count as a multirole aircraft and can fill roles such as ground attack, air assault, military logistics, CASEVAC, medical evacuation, command and control, and troop transport.

-Unmanned combat aerial vehicles

-Unmanned combat aerial vehicles are used for combat by using bombs and air-to-surface missiles.
-They are used for targeted killings and air interdictions, among other forms of drone warfare.

 Non-combat

 Non-combat roles of military aircraft include search and rescue, reconnaissance, observation/surveillance, Airborne Early Warning and Control, transport, training, and aerial refueling.

 Many civil aircraft, both fixed wing and rotary wing, have been produced in separate models for military use, such as the civilian Douglas DC-3 airliner, which became the military C-47 Skytrain, and British "Dakota" transport planes, and decades later, the USAF's AC-47 Spooky gunships.
-Even the fabric-covered two-seat Piper J3 Cub had a military version.
+Even the fabric-covered two-seat Piper J-3 Cub had a military version.
 Gliders and balloons have also been used as military aircraft; for example, balloons were used for observation during the American Civil War and during World War I, and military gliders were used during World War II to deliver ground troops in airborne assaults.

 Military transport

 Military transport (logistics) aircraft are primarily used to transport troops and war supplies.
 Cargo can be attached to pallets, which are easily loaded, secured for flight, and quickly unloaded for delivery.
 Cargo also may be discharged from flying aircraft on parachutes, eliminating the need for landing.
 Also included in this category are aerial tankers; these planes can refuel other aircraft while in flight.
 An example of a transport aircraft is the C-17 Globemaster III.
 A World War II example would be the C-47.
 An example of a tanker craft would be the KC-135 Stratotanker.
-Helicopters and gliders can transport troops and supplies to areas where other aircraft would be unable to land.
+Transport helicopters and gliders can transport troops and supplies to areas where other aircraft would be unable to land.

 Calling a military transport aircraft a "cargo plane" is inaccurate, because military transport planes are able to carry paratroopers and other personnel.